junwha/DockerDiff/README.md

 # How to Use?

-Step 1: Clone and run the DockerSlice system (`dslice base run`) on both your online and offline servers.
+**Step 1:** Clone and run the DockerSlice system (`dslice base run`) on both your online and offline servers.
 This will set up the DockerSlice registry.

-Step 2: You can use DockerSlice in two ways:
+**Step 2**: You can use DockerSlice in two ways:

 1. **Share a Common Base Image:**